Lhasa Apso Nutrition and Feeding Guide

 Dealing with picky eaters

 Many Lhasa Apsos are picky.
 Do not keep changing food every day.
+Consistent feeding routines also support behavioral stability, which is especially helpful when following a structured Lhasa Apso training guide.
 Offer meals at set times and remove the bowl if the dog does not eat within 15–20 minutes.
 Healthy dogs will eat when hungry.

 If your dog stops eating for more than a day, or shows signs of illness, it is best to speak with a veterinarian.